lstandish/strongman-md/docs/user-guide.md

     - Login Name (required)
     - Password (required)
     - Comments (optional)
 If your CVS header names are different from these, you can map them to different names.
 If your CSV file has more fields than these, they will be ignored.
+Password categories **are not** imported from CSV files.

 2. **Import from another Strongman account**
 To import passwords directly from another Strongman account into the currently open account, you need to be able to provide the imported account's master password.
-Categories are not imported.
+Categories **are imported,** but not custom category names.
 Matching domain-username entries will be overwritten.
-This feature is often used to *change the master password* (see below).
+This feature is most often used to *change the master password* (see below).

 3. **Export to CSV file**
 Passwords can be exported to a CSV file.
 Keepass v1.x format is used.
+Password category names are not exported.

 !!!
 Note
     **To Change the Master Password**